Proven-Paradox/shaper-system/Handbook.md

 Range: Medium
 Targets: 1 ally
 Cost: 3 MP
-Effect: You move to the target’s square.
+Effect: You move to the target’s Square.
 You must be able to move normally to use this Ability.
 Description: Quickly rushing to an ally’s side.
 This could represent teleportation, a portal, or just rushing quickly to assist an ally.

 #### Trap Ward